betogamez/OpenShift39/README.md

 OpenShift Cluster 3.9
-This is a Simple Demo App for OpenShift 3.9 Cluster Deployment Tinajer
+This is a Simple Demo App for OpenShift 3.9 Cluster Deployment Richard